xixixao/gump/README.md

 ## More examples

-Full-fledged example, ready to run:
+Full-fledged examples, ready to run:

-- [CoffeeScript library]
+- [pure CoffeeScript library]
 - [CS, Jade, Stylus using Browserify and Bower]
 - [CS, Jade, Stylus using RequireJS and Bower]